Saturday, October 19, 2024

 The Rest of the Story

-At the time I wrote the article, I wondered if the bobcat had a name.
-Thanks to a recently found 1954 news article in the Yuma Sun Newspaper, I now know the bobcat's name -- Bobby.
+At the time I wrote the article, I wondered what Old Man Taylor's full name was and if the bobcat had a name.
+Thanks to a recently found 1954 news article in the Yuma Sun Newspaper, I now know both.
+The bobcat's name is -- Bobby.

 Bobby the Bobcat